 Undertaking a due diligence investigation prior to engaging in a trade transaction can minimize the risk of encountering commercial disputes.
 The U.S. Commercial Service provides a service to conduct a preliminary background check and refers your company to other service providers in Turkey.
 Learn more about the International Company Profile service.

 A representative office may act as a liaison with Turkish contacts, implement contracts signed outside Turkey by the home office, and undertake market research.
 Such offices may not engage in trade, receive fees for service, sign contracts or directly generate income.
-Contact one of our Commercial Service offices in Turkey to learn about the registration process.
+Contact one of our Commercial Service Office in Turkey to learn about the registration process.

 Office of the Agricultural Counselor